Read | Listen| Write

 lightning,

-Sometimes it rolls loudest
+Sometimes thunder rolls loudest

-when you walk in purpose,
+when it walks in purpose,

 Thunder